When you become a Telstra customer and receive a bill for your service, we allocate you a specific date of the month when your billing period starts.

 For example, if we start your billing period on the 5th of each month, you’ll be charged from the 5th of that month to the 4th of the next month.
 This billing period won’t ever change, even if you take up a new plan or service.

-If you become a Telstra customer and you're on one of our new subscription mobile plans, such as the Telstra Mobile Starter Plan, you'll have a monthly payment period.
+If you’re on a Telstra Upfront Mobile Plan, you'll have a monthly payment period.

-For example, if you join one of our subscription plans on the 5th, you'll be charged on the 5th every single month.
+For example, if you join a Telstra Upfront Mobile Plan on the 5th, you'll be charged on the 5th every single month.
 The date of your payment will never change unless the monthly payment date falls on a date that isn’t in each month (such as the 31st).
 In this instance, you'll be charged the following day.

 If you receive a bill for your Telstra service, you can find your monthly billing period on the first page of your Telstra bill.
 It looks like this: